Last Updated on 24th November 2021 by

 I get hungry again very soon after having breakfast.
 Add hulled pumpkin seeds for a smoky taste.
-I find this to help me resist the urge to try and sweeten this otherwise savory dish up with something like honey.
+I find this to help me resist the urge to try and sweeten this otherwise savoury dish up with something like honey.

-I was really going all out on the taste as far as the above-mentioned savory breakfast ideas go.
+I was really going all out on the taste as far as the above-mentioned savoury breakfast ideas go.
 Healthy?
 Definitely, but there are some healthier options to rather go with.

 “It tastes healthy, mum…”

 I have to agree with them on this one.
 Although, I do try to make it taste as good as it can get.
 Basically you add eggs, sautéed greens, and oats to a bowl and taste the ‘healthiness’ – pronounced blandness.

 Now, this isn’t for everybody.
-I thought I’d get that out the way, before discussing some of these savory spins on traditional oatmeal toppings.
+I thought I’d get that out the way, before discussing some of these savoury spins on traditional oatmeal toppings.